StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 StatisticalRethinkingTuring.jl is a DrWatson project, with some added/re-purposed subdirectories:

-1. `models`, which contains Turing model scripts if needed repeatedly,
+1. `models`, which contains a subset of the Turing models,
 2. `notebooks`, used to store the Pluto notebooks,
 3. `scripts`, Julia scrips generated from the notebooks.